natelewis/pi-led-matrix/README.md

 ---

-Draw a line from the start to then end coordinates.
+Draw a line from the start to the end coordinates.

 ```python
 matrix.line((0, 0), (60, 30), (255, 0, 0),  1) # diagonal red line